 Lagoon is one of the premier amusement parks in the West.
-Utah’s signature amusement park.
-With more than 40 rides.
+Utah’s signature amusement park with more than 40 rides.
 One of those places where families can spend a whole day or several days.

-The Living Planet Aquarium in Sandy features:
+The Loveland Living Planet Aquarium in Draper features:

 Nine Mile Canyon in central Utah is an outdoor art gallery.
 It holds quite possibly the largest concentration of Native American rock art in the world.